light-mode-image

 Key Features

-• Wallet Attestation support: The iOS Holder SDK now supports Wallet Attestation, allowing your holder application to prove to issuers that it is a trusted wallet before credentials are issued.
-To enable this, the SDK is now tethered to a MATTR VII tenant, which issues wallet attestation tokens when required by an issuer.
+• Wallet Attestation support (optional): Building on the SDK Tethering channel, the iOS Holder SDK now supports Wallet Attestation, allowing your holder application to prove to issuers that it is a trusted wallet before credentials are issued.
+When an issuer requires it, the SDK uses the tethering connection to obtain wallet attestation tokens from your MATTR VII tenant.
+Wallet Attestation requires SDK Tethering to be configured.

 • More predictable credential retrieval results: Credential retrieval responses are now more structured and deterministic, explicitly identifying success or failure with guaranteed fields per result type.